Cross-Class Feature Augmentation for Class Incremental Learning: Proposed Approach

-where $u = \frac{b}{c_\text{old}}$ is the uniformity constant.
-From the solution of Eq.~\ref{eq:target}, whose rows are one-hot vectors, we get our target classes $Y_\text{target}$.
+where $u = \frac{b}{c_\text{old}}$ is a constant.
+The solution of Eq.~\eqref{eq:target}, a matrix consisting of $b$ one-hot row vectors, provides a collection of target classes, $Y_\text{target}$.

-Due to the computational complexity, we leverage a continuous relaxation for $T$ and reduce the number of variables by selecting the top-$K$ classes with the highest confidence in each row of $W$ and optimizing the corresponding $T_{ij}$ while setting the remaining $T_{ij}$ to 0.
-After the optimization process, target selection is done in the way that target classes being sampled from the matrix $T$ whose rows act as sampling distributions.
+Due to the computational complexity, we leverage a continuous relaxation of $S$ and reduce the number of active variables by selecting the top-$K$ classes with the highest confidence in each row of $W$.
+Note that the entries in $S_i$ except the ones corresponding to the top-$K$ classes are simply set to zeros and target classes are to be sampled from the matrix $S$ whose rows act as sampling distributions.

-Once the target classes are determined, we apply the Projected Gradient Descent (PGD)~\cite{madry2018pgd} algorithm iteratively as follows:
+Once the target classes are determined, we apply the Projected Gradient Descent (PGD)~\cite{madry2018pgd} algorithm iteratively using the following equation:

-where $\ell_\text{cls}(\cdot, \cdot)$ is the algorithm-specific classification loss function of each baseline and $\alpha$ denotes the step size for the adversarial attack.
-Note that we attack the normalized features in the level just before the classification layer, unlike the original adversarial attack operating on the image space.
-We do not bound the magnitude of the difference between the original and perturbed features, thus the features explore the feature space with a sufficient degree of freedom.
+where $Z_k^0 = Z_k$, $\ell_\text{cls}(\cdot, \cdot)$ is the algorithm-specific classification loss function of each baseline, and $\alpha$ denotes the step size for the adversarial attack.
+Note that we attack the normalized features just before the classification layer, unlike the original adversarial attack operating on the image space.

 We obtain an adjusted features $Z_{k}'$ after performing the above process for $N$ steps.
-By passing $Z_{k}'$ through the old classifier $g_{k-1}(\cdot)$, we obtain pseudo-labels $Y_\text{ps}$ for $Z_{k}'$ as
+By passing $Z_{k}'$ through the old classifier $g_{k-1}(\cdot)$, we obtain pseudo-labels $Y_\text{pseudo}$ for $Z_{k}'$ as

 We train the model with the pseudo-labeled augmented features in addition to the original ones, where the classification loss is given by